mdrhmn/fcsit-survey-app/README.md

 In order to use APIs such as that of WhatsApp's, first you need to encode your text into a **URL-friendly format (called URL Encoding)**.
 This converts:

-"your regular text, including links like https://facebook.com", into:
+"*your regular text, including links like https://facebook.com*", into:

-"your%20regular%20text%2C%20including%20links%20like%20https%3A%2F%2Ffacebook.com"
+"*your%20regular%20text%2C%20including%20links%20like%20https%3A%2F%2Ffacebook.com*"

 To do this in Django/Python, one just need to use the **urllib.parse** library as follows: